LCSB-BioCore/COBREXA.jl/docs/src/concepts/4_wrappers.md

 COBREXA.unwrap_model(x::IdentityWrap) = x.mdl
 ```

-This is instantly usuable in all analysis functions, although there is no
+This is instantly usable in all analysis functions, although there is no
 actual "new" functionality:

 ```julia